inferadb/control/docs/authentication.md

 **How It Works**:

-1. Management API marks session as revoked in database
+1. Control marks session as revoked in database
 2. Session ID added to Redis revocation cache (TTL: 7 days)
 3. All vault tokens derived from this session become invalid
 4. Next refresh attempt returns `invalid_grant` error